 A student considered for academic dismissal at the end of spring semester will be permitted to enroll for the summer term.
 Combined spring / summer GPA will be used to determine whether the student should be permitted to continue his / her enrollment after the summer term.
 If the resulting combined term GPA is not 2.00 or greater, the student will be academically dismissed.

-All students on academic warning or probation are required to complete an academic intervention self-assessment and discuss it with their academic adviser within the first 10 days of the semester.
-Advisers will be notified via e-mail that a student has completed the form.
-The adviser will then be able to view the form in AccessPlus and make comments.
+All students on academic warning or probation are required to complete an academic intervention self-assessment and discuss it with their academic advisor within the first 10 days of the semester.
+Advisors will be notified via e-mail that a student has completed the form.
+The advisor will then be able to view the form in AccessPlus and make comments.

 Reentry / Reinstatement

 Applies to students who were dismissed from Iowa State for academic reasons